KieranHannagan/heres-the-team/README.md

   https://opensource.org/licenses/MIT

   ## Tests
   The tests are written to insure that the classes, as well as their methods are working properly.
 They are in the __tests__ directory and there is one for a base Employee, a Manager, an Engineer and an Intern.
+This application uses jest, a node.js dependency, to run its tests.
+To invoke the testing, type 'npm run test' into the command line.
+This is demonstrated in the tutorial video in the  [Usage](#usage) section.

   ![tests](./assets/images/tests.png)
   ## Questions
   If you have any questions, feel free to reach out and contact me via email.